bionicles/bp/README.md

-# bitpharma.com
+# Bit Pharma

-Bitpharma.com is a robot army for medical researchers to cure diseases
+Bit Pharma is an international biosecurity and medical research risk management firm

 ## Install